tr3-9/IBDPCS.Lab.1.Compression/README.md

-RLE (Run Length Encoding) is an algorithm that is used to compress a text file.
+RLE (Run Length Encoding) is an algorithm that is used to compress text.
 It is a form of lossless compression.

 Example